Confession: I used to hate looking at this picture.

 This was taken just a few days before the sudden end of my marriage in 2011.

-Looking at this photo used to make me want to run back in time and warn that girl to RUN.
+Looking at this photo used to make me want to run back in time and warn that girl to run.
 It made me crazy that I couldn’t tell that girl what was coming.
-It made me crazy that I couldn’t protect myself.
+It made me crazy that I couldn’t somehow go back in time and protect myself.

 This is all just to tell you that if you feel broken right now, trust me, I know how you feel.